 Once you’ve been around long enough, you’ll start racking up repeat visits to friends-of-friends, in-laws and other broader acquaintances you don’t see every day.
 Rather than getting off the train and immediately stumbling over your greeting to your German partner’s awaiting family, get this sentence down prior to arrival.

-9. Bis zum auf nächsten Mal!
+9. Bis zum nächsten Mal!

-Literally: Until to on next time!
+Literally: Until to the next time!

 Meaning: Until next time!